brjoey/imgbif/README.md

 ## About

-Pre-process and write images from GBIF multimedia files.
+Pre-process and write images from GBIF multimedia files and classify them manually with a Shiny app.

 ------------------------------------------------------------------------